Free forever · No card · No trial

 The honest tradeoff

-When Square Invoices is still the right tool.
+When Square is the better choice.

 Free Square Invoices alternative FAQ.

-Why should I switch from Square Invoices?
+Why would I switch from Square Invoices if Square Invoices is already free?

 Can I take deposits before I start a job?